codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 SLF4J: Defaulting to no-operation (NOP) logger implementation
 SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
 ```
-if the application don't throw any error related to the database means that is working and we can proceed to create a solution to the problem.
+if the application doesn't throw any error related to the database, then it is working and we can proceed to create a solution to the problem.

 ### Hacking our way through

 How can this problem be solved?
-Adding script that keeps checking if the database is up, and only run the application when it's ready will do the work.
+Adding a script that keeps checking if the database is up, and only runs the application when it's ready, will do the work.

 > Modern problems, require modern solutions.